Things To Do In Dubai

 This is for the adventurous souls.
 Remember that not everyone can do the skydiving.
 There are some guidelines and fitness levels you have to meet, which are not that tough.

-30. Falconry Wings of tradition
+30. Falconry Wings of Tradition

 Falconry is a powerful part of Emirati culture that has been kept alive today.
 Bedouin tribes living in the vast desert terrains used falcons for hunting.
 The art of taming the wild bird and training is passed on from generation to generation.

-Falcon is the national bird of the UAE.
+The falcon is the national bird of the UAE.
 This country can see it everywhere, from its passport to its coat of arms.

 From an age-old tradition, falconry has evolved into a popular hobby and a sport practiced purely for competition.
-Laws protect the bird and exceptional hospitals from caring for them in the UAE.
+Laws protect the birds and exceptional hospitals from caring for them in the UAE.
 With the same popularity as horseracing and camel racing, falconry brings the thrill of competition and attracts more and more people to this exceptional sport.

 If you’re lucky, you can attend one of the seven falconry championships during your visit to Dubai or at least take a photo with the magnificent bird.